-While physicians and hospital clinical and operational staff are focused on patient care and the clinical side of healthcare during the COVID-19 pandemic, financial leaders—CFOs, business, strategy and contracting/payer relations teams, for example—are confronted with the extreme financial challenges the pandemic has created.
+While physicians, clinical providers, and operational staff are focused on patient care and the clinical side of healthcare during the COVID-19 pandemic, financial leaders—CFOs, including, finance, business, strategy and contracting/payer relations teams—are confronted with the extreme financial challenges the pandemic has created.

 Their challenge?
-Forecast the pandemic’s effects on the bottom line and then plan and implement financial recovery success strategies.
+Forecast the pandemic’s effects on the bottom line and then plan to implement financial recovery success strategies.

 The process is easier said than done, however, and requires financial leaders to ask themselves several important questions:

 - What steps do providers need to immediately implement and manage for the fastest track to financial recovery?

 - With the financial pressures and the gradual phases to recovery, how do healthcare organizations manage costs and resources throughout the recovery phases—while being ready for a possible second wave?

 - Can healthcare providers stabilize and preserve revenue by partnering with governmental and commercial payers and employers?
 Can they leverage these partnerships to develop a strategy for new revenue opportunities?